ralphlange/opcUaUnifiedAutomation/README.md

 * Data conversion for all integer and float data types.
 Data loss may occur for conversion from float to integer types and from long to short integer types.

-* In-Records support *SCAN="I/O Intr"* and all periodic scantimes.
+* In-records support *SCAN="I/O Intr"* and periodic scanning.

-* Out-records become bidirectional In/Out-records.
-They are allways inititalized by the server.
-The EPICS Out-record will be updated if the OPC item is written by another device (e.g. PLC).
+* Out-records become bidirectional.
+They are always inititalized by reading from the server.
+The EPICS Out-record will be updated if the OPC item is written by another device (e.g. PLC, another OPC client, local HMI).

+  In OPC UA, the server always sits on top of the hardware that it interfaces, and is written to (or updated) by both the hardware below and remote clients.

-  Writing to the hardware from two sides (EPICS and the hardware covered by the OPC server) at the same time can cause problems.
+  Writing to the OPC UA server from two sides (EPICS and the hardware below) at almost the same time can cause race conditions and lead to problems.

-  For values that are frequently written by the PLC a write by the EPICS record will be overwritten in the opc-server by the PLC before it is sent to the PLC from the opc-server.
-In this case a caput will not be recognized by the PLC!
+  For values that are frequently updated by the hardware, a remote write from the EPICS record may be overwritten in the OPC server by the hardware before the OPC server has sent it out to the hardware.
+  In this case the remote write from EPICS will not reach the hardware.

-  This is a behaviour due to the opc-server and PLC, no bug in the EPICS device support.
+  This behaviour is defined inside the OPC server that must handle such race conditions.
+The client cannot directly influence it, and such ignored writes are not caused by a bug in the EPICS device support.

-  Also an EPICS write that follows immediately after a PLC write (very short time), may be discarded by the device support.
+  Also an EPICS write that follows immediately after a PLC write may be discarded by the device support.

+  As the out-record is always updated with changes from the OPC UA server, it should properly reflect the status of the server at all times.

 * Support for the following record types: